d3b4g/leonids/_posts/2020-05-3-openadmin.md

 This box required us to perform the following tasks:

 - Enumerate a web server to find vulnerable web application
 - Exploit Web app to get initial foothold
+- Credential reuse attack
-- Download 2nd user ssh private keys and crack it
+- Download users SSH private key and crack
 - GTFOBins for root